foc-me/local-indexed/readme.md

     localIndexed.use(indexedDB)
     ```

-    You can also use `localIndexed(database: string, indexedDB: IDBIndexed)`
+    > You can also specify the current indexedDB factory using "localIndexed(database: string, indexedDB?: IDBFactory)".

 * <a id="localIndexed.databases">localIndexed.databases(): Promise\<IDBDatabaseInfo[]></a>
     * return `Promise<IDBDatabaseInfo[]>`: result of database info